MadJiGit/search-language-filter-safari/SearchLanguageFilter Extension/Resources/README.md

 **Search Language Filter** is a lightweight and privacy-friendly browser extension that helps you filter out unwanted search results — especially Russian-language or Russian-domain results — when using Google or Bing.

+You can also add your own filters for any domain or language you wish to block.

 ---

 ## 🧭 Why This Extension Was Created